FasilD/OWASP-Lab/README.md

 cd owasp-top10-labs
 ```
 ### 2. Launch a Lab
-Each lab is Dockerized and self-contained or you can run the app directly using python
+Each lab is Dockerized and self-contained, or you can run the app directly using Python
 ```
 cd LAB-1
 python3 app.py